 Welcome to CASA of Josephine County

 We are a small but passionate organization whose mission is to advocate for every child whose experienced abuse and neglect and to ensure they have the opportunity to thrive.
 Our advocates fuel that mission and make it all possible.
-Currently, our team consists of Heather Brown, Program Director, and Mia Kossover, Case Supervisor and Trainer.
+Currently, our team consists of Heather Brown, Program Director, and Dan Mata, Program Manager and Database Specialist.
 We both absolutely love our volunteers and the work we do.